Inbetweening

 1. Select an interval on the Timeline:

-This interval should include at least two keyframes.The distance between these keyframes should not be longer than 88 frames (but the interval itself can have arbitrary length).
+This interval should include at least two keyframes.The distance between 2 nearest keyframes should not be longer than 120 frames (but the the total length of the selected interval is not limited).

-2. Click the Inbetweening button on the Toolbar:
+2. Click the "AI" button in the Interpolation mode selector:

-After this, the tool will generate an animation based on the keyframes on the selected interval.
+After this, the tool will generate an animation based on the poses set up in the keyframes on the selected interval.

 How It Works

-Animation generated by Inbetweening produces frames with the Fixed type of interpolation: essentially a sequence of standalone frames with each frame containing a pose.
+Animation generated by Inbetweening produces frames with the AI type of interpolation: essentially a sequence of frames with each frame containing a pose that’s context-dependent on the nearby keyframed poses.

 The keyframes you selected, however, are preserved with no changes.